emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 Categories: Libraries, Historic Districts, News Outlets, Murals

 ### Todo
-- [ ] filter/do regex for the historic places
 - [ ] meet with groups
 - [ ] come up with goals/questions fo rinstitutions